exonum/exonum-java-binding/ROADMAP.md

 * Better documentation — improved user guide and tutorials.
 * More example projects to hack with.
-* Pre-built packaged Exonum App.
 * Full support of Exonum proofs, including block proofs for [blockchain clients](https://exonum.com/doc/version/latest/architecture/clients/).
-* An SDK to ease integration with the blockchain application, including support for creating and signing transaction messages and verification of proofs.
 * Easier testing with JUnit 5 extension for automatic life cycle management, dependency injection and Exonum test kit [functionality](https://exonum.com/doc/version/latest/advanced/service-testing/).
-* Support for multiple Java services in a system.

 Feedback on this roadmap, the features you’d like to see is welcome&nbsp;— [open](https://github.com/exonum/exonum-java-binding/issues/new)